 This is a non-commercial site.
 The information contained in this site has been collected from several sources and its accuracy cannot be guaranteed.
 No copyright has been intentionally violated.
 If you feel a copyright has been violated please contact me immediately and the material will be removed

 DBTune hosts a number of servers, providing access to music-related structured data, in a Linked Data fashion.
-All the services hosted here are based on open Web standards such as RDF and candidate recommendations such as SPARQL.
+All the services hosted here are based on open Web standards such as RDF and SPARQL.

 This effort is part of the Linking Open Data on the Semantic Web community project, hosted by the Semantic Web Education and Outreach interest group.